TRAVELLERS BULLETINS & UPDATE - TOURING AUSTRALIA

 If you are looking for info on outback travel, suggested itineraries or any technical info on vehicles, suspensions, etc check out the Outback Travel Australia website: www.outbacktravelaustralia.com.au.
 It’s packed full of up-to-date info!

-A handy new Travellers guide to Australian Interstate Quarantine is now available.
-The book details all Quarantine areas in Australia and you may be surprised at how much of the country is affected, and the restrictions on taking food in and out of both states and regions.
-For more details and a free copy visit: www.quarantinedomestic.gov.au or freecall: 1800 084 881.
+A handy download Australian Interstate Quarantine: A Travellers Guide is available.
+The guide details all Quarantine areas in Australia and you may be surprised at how much of the country is affected, and the restrictions on taking food in and out of both states and regions.
+For the download visit: www.quarantinedomestic.gov.au or freecall: 1800 084 881.

 Garmin Maps of Oz